-4. If a Drop Area has been established by either golf club or SEDGA’s EC, drop and play your next ball from this area.
+(ii) If a Drop Area has been established by either golf club or SEDGA’s EC, place and play your next ball from this area.

-4. Any complaints or protests regarding the conduct of any SEDGA member on the course must be submitted to the secretary in writing with signatures of two (2) witnesses.
-The Secretary shall notify those members of the Executive Committee who are nearest to the situation.
-If the problem is not solved immediately, the Executive Committee shall investigate and take whatever action it deems necessary.
+5. Any complaint(s) or protest(s) regarding the conduct of any SEDGA member on the course must be submitted to the secretary in writing with signatures of two (2) witnesses.
+The Secretary shall notify those members of the EC who are nearest to the situation.
+If the problem is not solved immediately, the EC shall investigate and take whatever action it deems necessary.

-5. Any violation(s) of USGA rules that calls for disqualification of a golfer shall be instead penalized four (4) strokes for each violation with an exception that if a golfer is found to purposely lower the score on a hole, he/she shall be disqualification as written in USGA Rules Book.
-Executive committee has the right to modify penalties if needed.
+6. Any violation(s) of USGA rules that calls for disqualification of a golfer shall instead be penalized four (4) strokes for each violation with an exception that if a golfer is found to purposely lower the score on a hole, he/she shall be disqualified from the tournament as written in USGA Rules Book.
+EC has the right to modify penalties it deems necessary.